DISTINGUISHING FEATURES OF THE CLASS

 Provides technical assistance to agencies regarding evaluation methodology, programming, record keeping, case recording, etc.

-Performs such other necessary activities in support of administration as assigned, such as, but not limited to, data collection and analysis; preparation of written material; assisting in planning for youth services; or participating on committees.
+Performs such other necessary activities in support of administration as assigned, such as, but not limited to, data collection and analysis; preparation of written material or financial reports; assisting in planning for youth services; or participating on committees.

 When Assigned to the Onondaga County Health Department: